MOBI BOOT CAMP CORP. logoLearning Buddy

 Why Learn Advanced Transformations in Exploratory Data Analysis?

-Sometimes you need to compare observations not against an aggregate summary, but against other neighboring observations.
+Sometimes you need to compare observations not against an aggregate summary, but against neighboring observations or custom business rules.

 Imagine you are analyzing stock prices over a 12-month period: